How to view the ~/Library folder in Mavericks and Yosemite

 While I understand Apple’s motives here—I’ve had to troubleshoot more than a few Macs on which an inexperienced user has munged the contents of ~/Library—a user can have plenty of valid reasons for needing to access the personal Library folder.
 Luckily, as I mentioned, the folder is merely hidden, using a special file attribute called the hidden flag.
 You just need to know how to make the folder visible again.

 If you’re still running Lion or Mountain Lion, making the ~/Library folder requires a little bit of work.
 (I came up with—no joke—19 ways to view the folder in Lion and Mountain Lion.)
-But under Mavericks, Apple has made the task much more convenient, providing an easily accessible setting for toggling the visibility of your user-level Library folder.
+But in Mavericks and Yosemite, Apple has made the task much more convenient, providing an easily accessible setting for toggling the visibility of your user-level Library folder.
 Here’s how to use it:

 Open your home folder (/Users/yourusername) in the Finder.
 Depending on your Finder settings, this may be as easy as simply opening a new Finder window.
 Otherwise, choose Home from the Finder’s Go menu (Go > Home); or press Shift-Command-H.